Do you account for every penny that goes into your gift baskets? If not, here’s where you lose the most money every time you design.

 A different vision

-The containers and gifts to make the four designs arrived in my studio on Thursday afternoon.
-One of the gifts needed a customized insertion, and that item arrived on Friday morning, the same day the gift baskets had to be completed.
+The contents to make the four designs arrived in my studio on Thursday afternoon.
+One of the gifts needed customization, and that item arrived on Friday morning.
+Friday was the same day the gift baskets had to be ready.
 That late arrival gave me just three hours to finish everything.

-I didn’t choose any of the products, which meant that I had to mirror my friend’s vision for each gift, and that’s not always easy.
+I didn’t choose any of the products, which meant that I had to mirror my friend’s vision for each gift.
+As you can imagine, that’s not always easy.

-When someone else purchases all of the products, one item may be too large or too small or difficult in other ways.
+When someone else purchases products, every item may not be right for the design.
+One item may be too large or too small or difficult in other ways.
 You have to keep this in mind when a customer asks you to make the arrangement look good.
 However, that wasn’t my biggest concern.

 The amount of customization required to fulfill this order made me gasp.